peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 Converts this object to a text string.

-<b>Returns:</b>
+<b>Return Value:</b>

 A string representation of this object.
-If this object's value is infinity or not-a-number, the result is the analogous return value of the EDecimal.ToString method.
-Otherwise, the return value has the following form: [-]numerator/denominator .
+If this object's value is infinity or not-a-number, the result is the analogous return value of the  `EDecimal.ToString`  method.
+Otherwise, the return value has the following form:  `[-]numerator/denominator` .